Everything you need to know about Gift Aid.

 Gift Aid is a government scheme that allows us to reclaim the basic rate tax you pay as a UK taxpayer.

-It means that for every £1 you donate we can claim an extra 25p of tax at no extra cost to you.
-All that is needed is a one-off declaration.
+It means that we can claim 25p of tax for every £1 you donate at no extra cost to you.
+All you need to do is make a Gift Aid declaration.

-Once completed, all you need to remember is to let us know of any changes to your tax status, including changes to your name and address, so we can ensure that no further claims are made against your donations.
+Once completed, please remember to let us know of any changes to your tax status, including changes to your name and address, so we can ensure that no further claims are made against your donations.

 Gift Aid can be applied to all voluntary donations of money, large or small, providing they are made by an individual who pays sufficient UK tax.